Layr-Labs/eigenlayer-contracts/docs/avs/task/TaskMailbox.md

 * [CertificateVerifier](../../multichain/destination/CertificateVerifier.md) - for understanding certificate verification

 ## Overview

-The `TaskMailbox` is a core infrastructure contract that enables task-based AVS (Actively Validated Service) execution models.
-It provides a standardized way for AVSs to create tasks, have operators execute them, and submit verified results on-chain.
+The `TaskMailbox` is a core infrastructure contract that enables task-based AVS (Autonomous Verifiable Service) execution models.
+It provides a standardized way for AVSs to accept tasks created by users or apps, have operators execute them, and submit verified results on-chain.
 The contract acts as a mailbox system where task creators post tasks with fees, and operators compete to execute and submit results with proper consensus verification.

 The `TaskMailbox`'s responsibilities are broken down into the following concepts: